 Many hormones play a role in bone strength, but the key hormones are HGH, estrogen, progesterone and testosterone.
 A deficiency in any of these may contribute to loss of bone density and/or osteoporosis.

 Taking estrogen brings a woman’s estrogen levels back to premenopausal levels.
 This slows bone thinning and causes some increase in bone thickness.
-The Women’s Health Initiative (WHI) study showed that hormone replacement therapy can lower the risk of osteoporosis-related hip fractures and other fractures in postmenopausal women.
+The Women’s Health Initiative (WHI) study showed that bio-identical hormone replacement therapy can lower the risk of osteoporosis-related hip fractures and other fractures in postmenopausal women.